-The pre-law minor covers the basic foundation courses relevant to problem solving and analysis generally associated with the legal profession.
+The Minor in pre-law covers the basic foundation courses relevant to problem solving and analysis generally associated with the legal profession.
 Students on a trajectory for graduate study in law, legal issues, public administration and management will find this a useful minor.
 It is inclusive of courses that prepare the student for LSAT testing (Logic; Accounting) as well as socialization to the profession itself.